talla-ui/talla-ui/docs/content/en/docs/topics/logging-i18n/text-formatting.md

 Message dialogs are a common way to display _formatted_ text to the user.
 To make it easier to define all text in your application away from business logic, Desk provides a way to group this text together in a single object.

 Use the {@link MessageDialogOptions} class to store text and options for an alert or confirmation dialog, including placeholders for data that should be filled in _when displaying_ the dialog.
-Instances of this class can be passed to the {@link GlobalContext.showAlertDialogAsync app.showAlertDialogAsync()} and {@link GlobalContext.showConfirmDialogAsync app.showConfirmDialogAsync()} methods, and can be formatted with data using the {@link MessageDialogOptions.format format()} method.
+Instances of this class can be passed to the {@link AppContext.showAlertDialogAsync app.showAlertDialogAsync()} and {@link AppContext.showConfirmDialogAsync app.showConfirmDialogAsync()} methods, and can be formatted with data using the {@link MessageDialogOptions.format format()} method.

 - {@link MessageDialogOptions}